gsliepen/pling/README.md

 * Waveguide synthesis
 * Soundfonts (SF2, SFZ)

-The goal is to have efficient engines so we can get a high degree of polyphony even on small devices such as the Raspberry Pi.
+The engines should be efficient so we can get a high degree of polyphony even on small devices such as the Raspberry Pi.

+The goal is not to reproduce the sound of existing synthesizers.

 # Graphical User interface